allwefantasy/auto-coder/README.md

 Here we add  new parameters  `search_engine` and `search_engine_token`, the search engine will provide more context for the model, and the model will use the context to generate the result.

+For now, we support bing/google.
+If you use bing, try to get the token from [here](https://www.microsoft.com/en-us/bing/apis/bing-web-search-api).

 Here is the output:

 ```text